conan-io/docs/mastering/policies.rst

 Build policies
 =================

-By default, ``conan install`` command will search for a binary package (corresponding to our settings and defined options) in a remote, if it's not present the install command will fail.
+By default, ``conan install`` command will search for a package binary (corresponding to our settings and defined options) in a remote, if it's not present the install command will fail.

 As previously demonstrated, we can use the **--build** option to change the default ``conan install`` behaviour:

 - **- -build some_package** will build only "some_package".
 - **- -build missing** will build only the missing requires.
 - **- -build** will build all requirements from sources.
-- **- -build outdated** will try to build from code if the binary is not built with the current recipe or when missing binary package.
+- **- -build outdated** will try to build from code if the binary is not built with the current recipe or when missing package binary.

 With the ``build_policy`` attribute the package creator can change the default conan's build behavior.
 The allowed build_policy values are:

-- ``missing``: If no binary package is found, conan will build it without the need of invoke conan install with **--build missing** option.
+- ``missing``: If no package binary is found, conan will build it without the need of invoke conan install with **--build missing** option.
 - ``always``: The package will be built always, **retrieving each time the source code** executing the "source" method.